LearnLink Blog

 músicamusicjust remove final -a

 Teaching kids these patterns gives them an instant 500-word vocabulary boost.
 Worth a full lesson early on — it changes how they feel about English ("I already know stuff!").
+To expand their knowledge further, you can help them Learn Basic House Vocabulary for English Learners to describe their immediate surroundings.

 The trap is "false friends" — words that look like cognates but mean different things.
-"Embarazada" does NOT mean "embarrassed" (it means pregnant).
+"Embarazada" does Not mean "embarrassed" (it means pregnant).
 "Carpeta" is not "carpet" (it's folder).
 "Constipado" means having a cold, not constipated.
 These are funny mistakes, but worth flagging early so kids don't make them in real conversations.

 Building real conversation skills, not just textbook English